-15. We received the unaudited core financial statements on 8 June 2017 and the first version of the unaudited consolidated accounts on 28 July 2017 in line with our agreed audit timetable.

-16. Further presentational changes were made this year to the accounts as part of the Scottish Government's developing financial reporting programme.
+- 15. We received the unaudited core schedules on 8 June 2017 and the first version of the unaudited consolidated accounts on 28 July 2017 in line with our agreed audit timetable. - 16.
+Further presentational changes were made this year to the accounts as part of the Scottish Government's developing financial reporting programme.
 The revised presentation improved the accounts.
-For example, changes made to the portfolio outturn statements should help the reader's understanding of portfolios' financial performance and information on NHS non-current assets is reported separately for the first time.

-17. A complete Governance Statement was received separately on 25 August 2017.
-The delay in receiving a complete Governance Statement for audit was the result of the internal process and timetable for its preparation and approval.
+For example, changes made to the portfolio outturn statements should help the readers' understanding of portfolios' financial performance and information on NHS non-current assets is reported separately for the first time. - 17.
+A complete Governance Statement was received separately on 25 August 2017 as a result of the internal process and timetable for its preparation and approval.
 We understand preparing the Governance Statement presents challenges in obtaining the necessary assurances from across the Scottish Government.
+The Governance Statement is a key component of the Government's consolidated accounts.
+There is a risk that there is insufficient time for audit to review, and form an independent opinion, on the Governance Statement in line with the Government's own timetable for finalising its annual report and accounts.
 The timetable should be revised next year to ensure a complete Governance Statement is submitted as part of the unaudited accounts.

-The annual report and accounts are the principal means of accounting for the stewardship of its resources and its performance in the use of those resources. consolidation packs and audited cash flow data.
-The Scottish Government has plans in place to review its processes for the preparation of this statement in 2017/18.

-19. The working papers provided in support of the accounts were of a satisfactory standard.
+- 18. Scottish Government finance encountered challenges in preparing the Consolidated Statement of Cash Flows due to inconsistencies between audited consolidation packs and audited cash flow data.
+The Scottish Government has plans in place to review its processes for the preparation of this statement in 2017/18. - 19.
+The working papers provided in support of the accounts were of a satisfactory standard.
 The Scottish Government staff provided good support to the audit team and we substantially completed our audit on 1 September 2017.